 Rabat Safety Mistake #8: Skipping Travel Insurance

-This one isn’t talked about enough when discussing rabat safety.
+This one isn’t talked about enough when discussing Rabat safety.

 Even in safe destinations, things can go wrong: